Saving for college at the last minute

-If you have a 529 college savings plan for your child, suggest that relatives contribute to it instead of buying birthday or holiday gifts.
-529 plans are flexible, tax-advantaged accounts that let you make contributions to help pay for college expenses.
-You aren’t taxed on your funds as they grow—and you pay no federal (and often state) income taxes on withdrawals used for qualified higher education expenses.
+If you have a 529 plan for your child, suggest that relatives contribute to it instead of buying birthday or holiday gifts.
+529 plans are flexible, tax-advantaged accounts that let you make contributions to help pay for education expenses.
+You aren’t taxed on your funds as they have the opportunity to grow—and you pay no federal (and often state) income taxes on withdrawals used for qualified higher education expenses.
 For the most up-to-date information about rules and regulations for 529 plans, check the IRS website.

-Merrill Edge® 529 College Savings Plans can be a helpful part of your strategy to tackle the cost of higher education.
+Merrill Edge® 529 Plans can be a helpful part of your strategy to tackle the cost of higher education.

 Apply for financial aid

 Billions of dollars in student aid are available each year.
 Most schools award aid based on the Free Application for Federal Student Aid (FAFSA) form, so be sure to fill out and file your FAFSA before the deadline.
 Aid is on a first-come, first-served basis in many states, so it’s recommended you get your FAFSA in as soon as possible.
 Also look for private scholarships and grant opportunities based on your teen’s interests and hobbies.

 College costs vary widely.
 Tuition and fees at a four-year, in-state public college can be a fourth of the cost of a private school education, according to 2017 data from the College Board.
 Keep in mind, however, some schools may offer more robust financial aid packages and other assistance.
 Talk to your teen about school choices and setting realistic expectations.
 You should also discuss other possibilities to keep costs manageable such as a two-year degree with the option to transfer to a four-year school later on.